 Direct discrimination - treating your child less favourably because of their disability.
 For example, excluding them from a school trip because of their condition.

-Indirect discrimination - applying a rule that affects disabled children disproportionately.
-For example, a behaviour policy that punishes all children equally for behaviour that's a manifestation of a disability.
+Discrimination arising from disability - treating your child unfavourably because of something connected to their disability, rather than the disability itself.
+For example, a behaviour policy that punishes all children equally for behaviour that’s a manifestation of a disability.

-Failure to make reasonable adjustments - not changing practices, policies, or physical features that put disabled children at a substantial disadvantage.
-For example, refusing to allow movement breaks for a child with ADHD who can't sit still for an hour.
+Failure to make reasonable adjustments - not changing practices or policies that put disabled children at a substantial disadvantage.
+For example, refusing to allow movement breaks for a child with ADHD who can’t sit still for an hour.

 If you believe your child has been discriminated against, you can bring a claim to the SEND Tribunal within 6 months of the incident.